 VOLUNTEER APPRECIATION CELEBRATION 2014

-This years Volunteer of the Year will be awarded at the Volunteer Appreciation Celebration held during National Volunteer Week on April 10, 2014.
-Food, refreshment and live entertainment with "Big Dan" will be provided so please join us in a show of support and appreciation for the volunteers who so generously work toward making our community a great place to live!
+The Volunteer Appreciation Event is held every year during National Volunteer Week in April.
+Food, refreshment and entertainment are provided so please join us in a show of support and appreciation for the volunteers who so generously work toward making our community a great place to live!
 Watch this site for the date in April 2015.

 FOOTHILLS COMMUNITY EVENTS AND PROJECTS